ullahsamee/ullahsamee.github.io/index.md

 Previously, I completed my Master of Philosophy (MPhil) in Bio-informatics at [National Center for Bioinformatics(NCB)](https://ncb.qau.edu.pk/){:target="_blank"}, and obtained my Master (M.Sc.) in [Microbiology](http://mic.qau.edu.pk/){:target="_blank"} from the [Quaid-i-Azam University (QAU)](https://qau.edu.pk/){:target="_blank"} Islamabad Pakistan.

 My research interest is in computer simulations of biological macromolecules to study the **relationship between structure dynamics and function**.
 In my research, I study the **protein-protein and protein-ligand interactions** using the **Molecular dynamics simulations(MDS)** and other computational methods such as **Molecular Docking, Virtual Screening, and Free Energy Perturbation(FEP)**.
-Moreover I study, theses biological structures at the atomic level in order to search and **design small molecule inhibtors** for therapeutic purposes.
+Moreover I study, these biological structures at the atomic level in order to search and **design small molecule inhibtors** for therapeutic purposes.

-I love Soccer:soccer: and photography:camera: Through my camera and lens, I capture the juxtaposition of nature, architecture, and humans as I travel through places and time.
+I love Soccer and photography.
+Through my camera lens, I capture the juxtaposition of nature, animals and humans as I travel through places and time.

 <!-- You can find me on [Instagram](http://instagram.com/abirsaha_){:target="_blank"}. -->